zacheard408/SchedulingApp/README.md

 Users: View and interact with shared schedules

 # Getting Started:
-A compatible IOS or Android Device

-An internet connection to authenticate yourself and access or share calendars

-Download the app from the App Store (iOS) or Google Play (Android).

-Sign up or log in to get started.
+Download the APK in this repository
+Open Android Studio and start an Android device.
+(The app is optimized for larger screens, so I would suggest at least a 5 inch screen)
+Drag the APK onto the screen and open the app, the logo should be an 'F'.

 # Usage:

 Create a New Schedule:

-Navigate to the dashboard and click "Create Schedule."
+Navigate to the dashboard and click "+" or the background that says "Click here"

+Create a calendar, enter a title, and a description (optional).

-Add details like title, time, participants, and notes.
+Add details like title, time, and description.

-Join an Existing Schedule:

-Use an invitation code to join schedules shared by others.
+View the calendar events.

 Technologies Used:

-Flutter, Dart, Firestore
+Flutter, Dart

+Features to be added soon:
+Improved options for timing of events.
+Adding events after creation of the calendar.
+Clicking on event to view details.
+Calendar sharing.
+Multiple users.
+Firebase for cloud storage.